Curriculum Overview

 Health & Wellness

-A person performs at their best when there is a sustained level of wellness in their lives.
-Diet, fitness, and maintaining one's mental health are core areas of CIP's health and wellness options.
+Young adults with autism and LD perform at their best when there is a sustained level of wellness in their lives.
+Clinical therapy, diet, fitness, sleep, are core areas of CIP's health and wellness program.

 autism transition program | CreativeArts